Aspasht/React-App/README.md

 ### INTRO
-  This web app is created only for practice purpose where you can test your frontend skills
+  This web app is created only for practice purpose where you can test your frontend & backend coding skills.